Member Organizations

 Professional Accountancy Organizations

-In addition to being a Member of IFAC, PACPA is a Member of the Arab Federation of Accountants and Auditors and the Mediterranean Federation of Certified Accountants.
+PACPA is a member of regional and international professional organizations, including the Arab Federation of Accountants and Auditors and the Mediterranean Federation of Certified Accountants.

 Adoption of International Standards